An Ordinary Rank-Two Case of Local-Global Compatibility for Automorphic Representations of Arbitrary Weight Over CM Fields: Introduction

 The idea of proof is similar to that of \cite[Theorem~4.1]{AN19}.
 By the main result of \cite{Var14}, it suffices to show that when $\pi_v$ is special (i.e. a twist of Steinberg), $r_{\iota}(\pi)|_{G_{F_v}}$ has nontrivial monodromy.
 Assume the monodromy is trivial.
 After a base change we may assume that $\pi_v$ is an unramified twist of Steinberg.
 We then want to find an automorphic representation $\pi_1$ that is unramified at $v$, such that $\overline{r}_{\iota}(\pi_1)\cong\overline{r}_{\iota}(\pi)$ after some restriction.
 This step is done by a potential automorphy theorem \cite[Theorem~3.9]{AN19}.
 Then the automorphy lifting theorem will give an automorphic representation $\Pi$ with $r_{\iota}(\Pi)\cong r_{\iota}(\pi)$ after some restriction, from which we can deduce a contradiction with the unramified local-global compatibility known from \cite{HLTT16,Var14}.

 However, since we use the ordinary automorphy lifting theorem instead of the Fontaine--Laffaille one, there are some major differences.
 First, the ordinary automorphy lifting theorem does not specify the weights of the input automorphic representations $\pi$ and $\pi_1$, so we are able to handle regular algebraic cuspidal automorphic representations of arbitrary weight.
-Also, we need to prove an ordinary version of potential automorphy theorem (Theorem \ref{g3.9} proved below) to construct the automorphic representation $\pi_1$ which in some sense inherits ordinarity.
+Also, we need to prove an ordinary version of potential automorphy theorem (Theorem \ref{g3.9} proved below) to construct the automorphic representation $\pi_1$ which in some sense inherits ordinariness.
 More precisely, we impose an ordinary condition (Definition \ref{GoodOrdinary} below) on the Galois representation and we show that the automorphic representation we construct is $\iota$-ordinary.
 Finally, since we are not in the Fontaine--Laffaille case, we allow the prime $l$ to ramify in $F$.

 \\ \textbf{Notations.} Let $F$ be a CM field.
 Let $l$ be an odd prime and let $v$ be a prime of $F$ over $l$.
 Let $k/\FF_l$ be a finite field.
 Let $\calO$ be a discrete valuation ring finite over $W(k)$ with residue field $k$.
+Let $\calD_{\calO/\ZZ_l}$ denote the different.
 Let $\gothl$ be a uniformiser in $\calO$.
 Let $\epsilon_l$ be the $l$-adic cyclotomic character.
 We normalize our Hodge--Tate weights such that $\epsilon_l$ has all labelled Hodge--Tate weights equal to $-1$.